Azure/bicep-registry-modules/avm/res/key-vault/vault/README.md

 ### Parameter: `networkAcls`

-Rules governing the accessibility of the resouce from specific network locations.
+Rules governing the accessibility of the resource from specific network locations.

 - Required: No
 - Type: object